Floorp-Projects/Floorp/taskcluster/docs/how-tos.rst

 The recommended process for changing task graphs is this:

-1. Find a recent decision task on the project or branch you are working on, and download its ``parameters.yml`` from the Task Inspector or you can simply take note of the ``URL`` of the file or the ``task-id``.
+1. Find a recent decision task on the project or branch you are working on, and download its ``parameters.yml`` artifact.
+Alternately, you can simply take note of the artifact URL, or just the decision task's ``task-id``.
 This file contains all of the inputs to the task-graph generation process.
 Its contents are simple enough if you would like to modify it, and it is documented in :doc:`parameters`.

-2. Run one of the ``mach taskgraph`` subcommands (see :doc:`taskgraph`) to generate a baseline against which to measure your changes.
+2. Run one of the ``mach taskgraph`` subcommands (see :doc:`taskgraph`) to generate a baseline against which to measure your changes, passing the parameters you found in the previous step.
 For example:

    .. code-block:: none